Benefits of IP3 Accreditation

 The IP3 aim is not to build a fully formed international profession, but to build a framework that will facilitate the development of such a profession through action by member societies.

-The framework for the international profession has been build on the principle of subsidiarity with building blocks at 3 levels:
+The framework for the international profession has been built on the principle of subsidiarity with building blocks at 3 levels:

 Level 1: A set of definitions to ensure a consistent base of common understanding.
 Only those items that are essential to providing a solid foundation for an international profession are included at this level.